Memory-induced long-range order drag: Conclusion

 We have shown that slow memory degrees of freedom can seed long-range order (LRO) in a locally coupled layer and, via purely local feedforward couplings, drag this order into downstream layers that possess neither memory nor long-range interactions.
 Across a broad region of parameters, the driven layers display power-law avalanche statistics with finite-size scaling indistinguishable from the driving layer, establishing MILRO drag as a robust, interaction-mediated propagation of order rather than a transport effect.

 These results suggest practical principles for multilayer neuromorphic systems: a memory-rich ``source'' layer can broadcast coherent, scale-free dynamics to passive layers without fine tuning.
-This mechanism further provides a concrete hypothesis for inter-laminar correlations in the brain cortex: slow adaptive processes, confined to specific layers, can sustain depth-wide coherence through local pathways.
+This mechanism further provides a concrete hypothesis for inter-laminar correlations in the brain cortex, readily testable with existing volumetric neural imaging techniques \cite{rabut20194d, demas2021high, gutierrez2022unique}: slow adaptive processes, confined to specific layers, can sustain depth-wide coherence through local pathways.
 Based on these results, we expect this MILRO drag effect could be not just a mechanism of theoretical interest but also a design tool for layered, adaptive matter and computation.

-\emph{Data availability---}The code for reproducing the results in this paper can be found at \url{https://github.com/chessonsipling/LRO_drag-main}.